chef/chef-web-docs/chef_master/source/server_replication.rst

 prepare-org
 -----------------------------------------------------
 Use to prepare the specified organization for synchronization by associating the synchronizing user, and then making that user an administrator.
-This subcommand must be run on both the single, primary Chef server organization and all replica organizations.
+This subcommand must be run on both the single, primary Chef Server organization and all replica organizations.

 This option has the following syntax: